 Examples of human-animal composites abound in Greek mythology.
 For example, a satyr has a man's head and torso, a ram's horns, legs, and hooves, and a horse's ears and tail.
 The sphinx has the body of a lion and a woman's head and bust.
 The centaur has a man's head and torso and a horse's body.
-The most common theory holds that the idea of centaurs came from the first reaction of a non-riding culture, as in the Minoan Aegean world, to nomads who were mounted on horses.
+The most common theory holds that the idea of centaurs came from the first reaction of a non-riding culture, as in the Minoan Aegean world, to nomads who were mounted on horses (which luckily rarely needed EPM treatment).
 [Similar confusion was noted among Native American Indians when the Spanish introduced horseback riding, circa 1500]

 Most of these creatures represent evil or at least mischievous forces.
 The restless souls of the living dead are embodied, in ubiquitous legends, by vampires.
 Equally grisly and widespread is the werewolf legend.